 Bass Fishing Clare

 Bass was placed on the protected species list in 1990, protecting it from commercial fishing, however bass fishing is allowed, for recreational purposes only, with strict laws around size and bag limit, (EU Law).
-Sea bass usually tend to spend time along estuaries and shale beaches, very much like the beaches in Clare, and while they can be caught in Clare they tend to favour the sunny south east.
+Sea bass usually tend to spend time along estuaries and shale beaches, very much like the beaches in Clare.

 Mackerel Fishing Clare

-Mackerel can be found in abundance in Clare and is one of the most common fish caught on our fishing trips off Loop Head.
+Mackerel can be found in abundance in Clare and is one of the most common fishes caught on our fishing trips off Loop Head.
 Mackerel swim in large shoals, as a result of their never-ending quest to find sprat.
 They play an enormous role in the marine food chain and where you can find mackerel you can often find dolphins and whales just like in the Shannon estuary, which is where Fishing Adventures base is located.
-Loop head is the most popular destination in Clare for mackerel fishing with the Bridges of Ross, Loop Head and Dunlicky all featured on the head land.
+Loop head is the most popular destination in Clare for mackerel fishing with the Bridges of Ross, and Dunlicky.
 At Fishing Adventures we usually use feathers to catch mackerel, as well as some specialised equipment such as fish finders and most importantly our own knowledge of the area; spots like the Bridges of Ross and Dunlicky require a little more luck.
 Mackerel can only be caught in Ireland from April till early November so it is crucial to strike while they are in season.

 Flounder Fishing Clare

 Flounders are a popular sport fish, although we rarely catch them on our fishing trips, they can be caught in Clare along our shore line.
 Flounders are often found on sandy beaches such as Carrigaholt, Doonaha, Kilkee and lahinch.
-The best way to catch Flounder is by using baitcasting however you can also catch them with a lure.
-Baitcasting is the preferred method as you can cast further, increasing your chances of catching one.
+The best way to catch Flounder is by bait casting however you can also catch them with a lure.

 Wrasse fishing Clare